NinoScript/ninoscript.github.com/_posts/2015-10-26-swift-and-statically-typed-json.md

 The main idea here, is that maybe we don't need to transform our JSON dictionaries to a custom struct to get static typing, maybe we can just use the dictionary with statically-typed accessors.

+Remember, this is just a thought excersice, there are already lots of ways of handling JSON in Swift.

 ## The idea

 Given a simple JSON like this: